 At this point, you might be saying, “Robin, this all sounds great, but can I really benefit from TaxBiz?”
 While I can’t answer this for each reader, there are specific personality and life factors that really help in completing the course and making the most of what you learn.

-- Do you want to work from home, make good money for flexible part-time hours (you can run a tax-preparation business only four months out of the year if you want!)?
-Then learning how to be a 21st century business tax preparer may be right for you.
+- Do you want to work from home, and make good money for flexible part-time hours (you can run a tax-preparation business only four months out of the year if you want!)?
+Then learning how to be a 21st-century business tax preparer may be right for you.

 - Do you like working with numbers and helping people?
 Then you might be a great fit for small business income tax preparation.

 - Do you want to build your own business in the way that works best for you?
 Do you want to scale it to fit your life and leave plenty of room for your family and passions?
 Well, TaxBiz offers a proven way to do just that.

 That said, there are some other things to consider.
 You need to meet certain minimum standards to provide tax preparation in the United States.

 What are the requirements for a tax preparer?
 There are a few, but not as many as you might think.

 - You need to be at least 18 years old

 - You need to be a US resident